The HTRS Junior Faculty Network: "ConECCTOR"

 ConECCTOR hosts biannual, in-person and virtual educational meetings during national hematology conferences.
 These educational meetings are usually 90-120 minutes long and feature research presentations by leading experts in benign hematology, small-group round-table discussions, networking time, and group discussion of topics of importance to early-career physician-scientists.

-INTRODUCING: Our New Mentor Match Program!
+Engage with our Mentor Match Program!

-To forward our mentorship mission, we have formed a new partnership between the HTRS Fellows and ConECCTOR (junior faculty) Networks: the Mentor Match Program.
-You now have an excellent opportunity to mentor and/or be mentored at an important time in your career development.
+To forward our mentorship mission, we have formed a partnership between the HTRS Fellows and ConECCTOR (junior faculty) Networks: the Mentor Match Program.
+You have an excellent opportunity to mentor and/or be mentored at an important time in your career development.
 Thanks to 30-plus HTRS members who already have answered the call, we are up and running.

 For a list of potential MENTORS, MENTEES, and their specialties, please email [email protected].
 If you would like to take part but have not yet let us know, please send an email with your name, institution, preferred email address, preferred mentorship (see below), along with your area of specialty, and we'll add you to the list!